FrotaLucas/smart-utilities-management-system/README.md

 Description

-Developed as a full-stack application, this software facilitates the recording and monitoring of utility data for clients.
-The fictitious company, Smart Utilities, can perform CRUD (Create, Read, Update, Delete) operations on client data and their respective utility readings.
+This full-stack application allows Smart Utilities to record and monitor client utility data via a RESTful API, supporting the full lifecycle of client and reading data management.

 ## Layout